 Thrive’s Senior Living program focuses on assets that have high upside potential.
 These senior living properties each have stories as unique and varied as the residents who occupy them.
 Specifically, we target newly built assets below replacement cost with the following criteria:

 These assets can either present value-add or Core + acquisition opportunities in markets that exhibit good fundamentals.
 We partner with best-of-class managers and operators who have specialties and expertise in those markets.

 Investors with a higher tolerance for volatility find senior living investments attractive, as these properties typically generate higher returns.
 Thrive Senior Living assets usually have assisted living and memory care components, possibly offering independent living units as well.

 Anticipated hold periods for senior living assets are shorter than most Multifamily investments, with a target hold of 1-4 years.
-However, because of potentially higher growth and appreciation, targeted overall returns are slightly higher than our Multifamily investments at 14%-22% annually.
+However, because of potentially higher growth and appreciation, targeted overall returns are slightly higher than our Multifamily investments.